FREQUENTLY ASKED QUESTIONS ABOUT ALERT

 The Alert program is free and includes a free detector for each insured location.
 Additional detectors cost $36 each (plus shipping fees) and can be purchased directly from the app.

-If you have a home insurance policy with Desjardins Insurance, you can sign up for the Alert program in the Desjardins Insurance Home-Auto app or you can contact your Desjardins Agent.
+If you have a home insurance policy with Desjardins Insurance, you can sign up for the Alert program in the Prevention section of the Desjardins Insurance Home-Auto app or you can contact your Desjardins Agent.
 You'll receive your free detector in 2 to 5 business days.

 The Alert program is a prevention program that can help you limit damage caused by water and freezing.
 There is no discount associated with this program, but Alert provides peace of mind by giving you the ability to act quickly.